yiisoft/translator/docs/en/simple-formatter.md

 ## Simple Formatter

-## Configuration
+### Configuration

-In case you use [`yiisoft/config`](http://github.com/yiisoft/config), you will get configuration automatically.
-If not, the following DI container configuration is necessary:
+In case of using [yiisoft/config](http://github.com/yiisoft/config), the configuration is added automatically.
+If not, add the following mapping:

 ```php
 <?php